imhotepio/k9salpha/docs/_topics/workloads.markdown

 NOTE!
 These queries are highly process/mem intensive and mileage will vary depending on the clusters size and resources complexity!

+Initially, we're going to limit the workload queries to only scan for labels match on the following resources:

+- ConfigMaps
+- Secrets
+- ServiceAccounts
+- Pods
+- Services
+- StorageClasses
+- PersistentVolumes
+- PersistentVolumeClaims
+- ReplicaSets
+- Deployments
+- StatefulSets
+- DaemonSets
+- Roles
+- RoleBindings
+- ClusterRoles
+- ClusterRoleBindings

 <div class="center">
   <img src="/assets/screens/wks.png" align="center" width="800" height="auto">